Worms (The Bear): Critical reviews

 Vulture's Marah Eakin rated "Worms" four out of five stars, commenting, "It's always nice to get a Sydney-focused episode of The Bear, and this one is a doozy."
 Vulture culture correspondent Roxana Hadidi wrote that it "endures as a genuine, distinct portrait of Black womanhood created by a team making for themselves what they want to see onscreen."
 WaPo's Heil found that "the bits where Sydney is helping the girl decide whether to go to a slumber party and winds up turning her decision to stay at the Bear or take the offer to help open a new restaurant into a metaphor about which slumber party she wants to attend was funny and sweet.
 When she described Carmy as the 'big brother' at one of the houses who is the best video game player in the world, it was such a clear breakdown of their dynamic."
-Decider.com declared that "Worms" immediately "joins The Bear's hall of fame," commending the episode's illustration of Syd's thought process about her competing partnership offers:
+Decider declared that "Worms" immediately "joins The Bear's hall of fame," commending the episode's illustration of Syd's thought process about her competing partnership offers.

-As Sydney effortlessly performs the mental gymnastics required to flawlessly carry out the extended analogy, Edebiri does the same, delivering the demanding monologue while riding the complex emotional roller coaster that the weight of Syd's decision and the idea of letting people—herself included—down, inspires.
-The talented multi-hyphenate is a standout throughout the season, but her deep connection to the words she penned in 'Worms' makes her performance even more nuanced.
-She also has precious chemistry with King, who holds her own in every shared scene with humor and heart that helps set the overall tone."

 BuzzFeed reacted to the "more serene episode" with a "*chef's kiss*," calling it "a beautiful look at Black culture and family" and commending it as "by far...the most Black coded episode in the entire series," turning the Chicago-centric eye of The Bear to focus on the city's large Black population for the first time.
 BuzzFeed staffer Jahmal wrote, "From their lingo to their body language, it's just such a fresh, funny, and vivid window into the culture.
 The way they gossip, the way they throw shots at each other and allude to family beef...it feels so authentic, like I'm sitting in my auntie's house while watching it."
 Substream magazine's Murjani Rawls wrote that the episode "delightfully centers Sydney's character" in partnership with T.J. as a Greek chorus of sorts: "Contrary to some beliefs, kids are intelligent.
 You can gain a lot of wisdom just by hearing their nuggets about life.
 They aren't as tainted by the world as adults are.
 'Worms' has a great parallel in cojoining the problems of T.J., who is facing the prospect of switching schools, and her friends not directly inviting her to the slumber party, with Syd's own 'parties' she has to choose from."